evmos/docs/docs/develop/smart-contracts/evm-extensions/distribution.md

 ### Queries

 Similarly to transactions, smart contracts can use query methods.
-To use these methods, there is no need for authorization, as these are read-only methods.
+These are read-only methods.
 Examples of this are the `getDelegationRewards` and `getValidatorCommision` functions that return the information for the specified validator address.